awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

    }
    ```

-1. Specify an Amazon EC2 security group that can be used to access the mount target\.
+1. Specify an Amazon EC2 security group that can access the mount target\.
 You can run the following command to find out the security group of the mount target\.

    ```
    aws efs describe-mount-target-security-groups \